What is it?

 It is a collaboration of the UB and Buffalo State Mathematics Departments, the UB Physics Department,

-Students accepted to the program will conduct a year-long program of research, closely mentored
+Students accepted to the program will conduct an extended program of research, closely mentored

 by faculty, and engage in many activities that support the research and their intellectual and personal development.